-Note that the disclosures, obviously, cannot be oral.
-You are required under this statute to deliver a written disclosure form and file it.
+Note that seller disclosures cannot be oral.
+You are required under this statute to deliver a written disclosure.

-Iowa's law also requires that all information in your disclosure be made in good faith: “All information required by this section… shall be disclosed in good faith… [and the] disclosure statement shall be amended, if information disclosed in the statement is or becomes inaccurate or misleading….”
-This requirement signifies the legislature's intent to prevent sellers from engaging in unscrupulous conduct or misstatements.
-This means that you should not, for example, use sneaky wording to cover up the existence of a defect.
-These sorts of tactics could expose you to liability if and when the buyer later discovers them.
+Iowa's law also requires that all information in your disclosure be made in good faith and that you amend the disclosure statement if information within it "is or becomes inaccurate or misleading."
+This signifies the legislature's intent to prevent sellers from engaging in unscrupulous conduct or misstatements.
+So you should not, for example, use sneaky wording to cover up the existence of a defect.
+Such tactics could expose you to liability if and when the buyer later discovers the truth.

-The Iowa Department of Licensing and Regulation has created a standard disclosure form—six pages long—that you, as a home seller, must fill out.
-You'll see that you must certify that the information presented is accurate as of the date of the form, and that the buyer must also sign the form (as proof that he or she actually received it).
+The Iowa Department of Licensing and Regulation has created a standard disclosure form—several pages long—that you, as a home seller, must fill out.
+You'll see that you must certify that the information presented is accurate as of the date of the form, and that the buyer must also sign (as proof of having actually received it).

-In 19 questions, the disclosure form asks you to state "all known conditions materially affecting the property.”
-The form takes you through different areas of the home, such as the roof, basement, sewer system, and so on, and asks you to state "Yes" or "No" whether you are aware of any problems.
-You are also asked about the presence of certain environmental hazards, like radon and asbestos.
+The disclosure form asks you to state "all known conditions materially affecting the property."
+It then takes you through different areas of the home and property, such as the roof, basement, sewer system, and so on, and asks you to state "Yes" or "No" whether you are aware of any problems.
+You are also asked about the presence of environmental hazards, like radon and asbestos.

-Any seller has a natural incentive to say only good things about the property he or she is selling.
+Any seller has a natural incentive to say mostly good things about the property that's up for sale.
 But be careful; lying or concealing issues on your disclosure form can lead to trouble down the road.

-For example, if there is a hole in your roof, a termite infestation, or a busted heating system, it will not take long for the buyer to find it once he or she moves into the home.
-Once the defect is discovered, it is very possible that the buyer might pursue legal action against you to recover the cost of repair, given the language of the statute.
+For example, if you fail to mention a hole in your roof, a termite infestation, or a busted heating system, it will not take long for the buyer to find it after moving in.
+The buyer could then pursue legal action against you, based on your non-disclosure, to recover the cost of repair.
 The "good faith" requirement in the Iowa disclosure statute makes this especially likely.

-Having said this, you do not need to perform an exhaustive inspection of your home before submitting your disclosure.
+Having said this, you do not need to perform an exhaustive inspection of your Iowa home before submitting your disclosure.
 The disclosure form requires that you "provide information in good faith and make a reasonable effort to ascertain the required information."
-Reasonable effort does not mean any extraordinary or costly efforts.
-In Iowa, you are required to disclose only problems that you knew about when making the disclosure.
-You are not required to hire inspectors to check every last inch of the home for defects.
-Indeed, if you only lived in the home for a short amount of time, it is perfectly plausible that you simply would not know every issue with the house.
+Reasonable effort does not mean any extraordinary or costly efforts, nor hiring inspectors to closely check the home for defects.
+You are required to disclose only problems that you knew about when making the disclosure.